 Prior to the completion of the investigation, the parties will have an equal opportunity to inspect and review the evidence obtained through the investigation.
-The purpose of the inspection and review process is to allow each party the equal opportunity to meaningfully respond to the evidence prior to issuance of the Investigative Report.
+The purpose of the inspection and review process is to allow each party the equal opportunity to meaningfully respond to the evidence prior to issuance of the final investigation report.